singlecla/singlecla/cla.md

 2.  on the same website where I published this CLA

 3.  for a project that gathers rights to license contributions in a single organization or individual, the project steward, such as a foundation, company, or lead developer

+This CLA also applies to a pull request if I specifically say it does in a comment to that pull request.
+For example, I might say:

+> My Single CLA applies to this pull request.

 ### Exceptions